Masters (MSc) level entry applicants must have one of the following:

 English language requirements

 If English is not your first language a minimum of IELTS 6.5 or equivalent is required with all elements passed at 6.0 or above.
-Please refer to English language requirements for further details.
+Please refer to English language requirements

 Some applicants may be asked for alternative evidence in line with UKVI recognised English speaking countries.
 Applicants who have previously successfully completed courses delivered in the medium of English language may be considered and will be required to provide documentary evidence of this.
 Examples would be secondary school education or undergraduate degree.
 A minimum of at least one year of full time study (or equivalent) in the medium of English language will be required.